 Homemade fruit leather is surprisingly simple to make, and it’s so much healthier and cheaper than store bought!
-This recipe is extra-special because it uses rhubarb, which is actually a vegetable.
-How often do you get to count your treat toward your veggies for the day?
+This homemade fruit leather recipe is extra-special because it uses rhubarb, which is actually a vegetable.
+How often do you get to count a treat toward your veggies for the day?

-Rhubarb leather was also the entry point for me to become a raving fan of dehydrating, a simple method of preserving food even someone with limited time and bandwidth can manage.
+Homemade fruit leather with rhubarb was also the entry point for me to become a raving fan of dehydrating, one of the simplest food preservation methods even someone with limited time and bandwidth can manage.
 (Find the minimal amount of information you need to get started dehydrating in my post on dehydrating food for novices.)

 I got my first rhubarb plant as a free division from another gardener who answered my ISO on Freecycle.